carlxaeron/ai-fe-exam/README.md

 # ai-fe-exam
-Archintel Developer Exam
+Archintel Developer Exam - CARL LOUIS MANUEL

 ## Specifications
-- Develop a Writer/Editor Dashboard Site that has the ablity to create, edit, and publish an article related to a company.
+- Develop a Writer/Editor Dashboard Site that has the ability to create, edit, and publish an article related to a company.
 - Should implement web responsive front-end application using Vue.js.
 - No using of pre-made template
 - Able to demonstrate backend server (or a mockup server) connected to front-end app.
 Can use any programming language.